 - Analytics as a Service (AaaS) – AaaS is much like SaaS, but the tools offered are tightly integrated with another service or platform so that data can be gathered and analyzed.
 This is becoming more prominent in the industry as companies move toward realizing IoT and are generating huge amounts of valuable data.

 Which Type of Cloud Company Does Your Organization Need to Engage?

 This is a great question…and a tricky one.
 Some organizations will be happy finding a specific SaaS offering to solve a specific problem—for example, Salesforce—and then learning how to integrate that solution with their existing databases and architecture.
 Others will seek to shift their computing workloads to a public cloud to allow for better scalability and cost control.

-But this approach makes sense, when one pauses to consider it.
+This approach makes sense when one pauses to consider it.
 A cloud management company often has the best information on multiple cloud vendors and can provide an objective comparison of them.
 They can help with setup and migration and offer tools for monitoring and cost control.
 And, best of all, you don’t get locked into a single cloud platform from the get-go.

 Contact Connectria if this sounds like an appealing way to start or if you other cloud questions!